 Non-operative treatment

 Biceps tendonitis is almost always treated non-operatively.
-Initially, treatment of biceps tendonitis is usually focused on rest and stopping play that aggravates the injury.
-Ice for 10 minutes every hour for the first couple days after the injury may be recommended.
-Your doctor may prescribe a nonsteroidal anti-inflammatory medication (NSAID), like aspirin or ibuprofen, for pain relief and to reduce swelling.
+Initial treatment of biceps tendonitis typically involves rest and avoiding activities that worsen the injury.
+Ice 10 minutes every hour for the first couple days after the injury may be recommended.
+Your doctor may prescribe a nonsteroidal anti-inflammatory medication (NSAID), like aspirin or ibuprofen, to relieve pain and reduce swelling.
 Often, physical therapy may be prescribed.

 Try these exercises to help address your condition: